solalem/kush/content/products/solo.md

   - title: "Manage Templates"
     description: "Select from our ready made templates across multiple domains.
 They are organized under different file types, frameworks, businesses, computer languages and other categories.
 You can author your own and share them to your team too."
   - title: "Collaborate with Teammates"
-    description: "Invite your colleagues in, manage their access and collaborate on in your domain modeling sessions.
+    description: "Invite your colleagues in, manage their access and collaborate in your domain modeling sessions.
 Changes are tracked and can be audited with ease."
 demo:
   description: "See the demo to evaluate templates to create a working example based on your models."
   image: "/kush/images/feature-1.svg"